Werowocomoco: Abandonment

 In the early years of the English colony, the settlers suffered severely during the winter, a period known as the Starving Time.
 In December 1608, Powhatan offered to sell them an entire "shipload of corn in exchange for a grindstone, fifty swords, some guns, a cock and a hen, copper and beads, and some men to build him an English-style house."
 Smith affected to accept this proposal but instead of giving Powhatan weapons planned to surprise him and take the corn by force.
 Sending four "Dutchmen" (Germans) ahead by land to work on the house, Smith headed for Werowocomoco by sea on December 29 with a small force.
 Powhatan may also have been showing bad faith; while en route, Smith received a report at Warraskoyack that the chief was plotting an ambush of his party.

 After many stops, Smith arrived at Werowocomoco on January 12, 1609.
 The next day he was taken to see progress on Powhatan's new house in the vicinity.
 Smith's men and Powhatan's, after failing to persuade each other to disarm, each tried to ambush the other during the negotiations.
 After these feints, the English had their corn.
 Smith's party traveled up the Pamunkey River to trade with Powhatan's brother Opechancanough, whom they threatened at gunpoint to gain food supplies.
 On returning to Werowocomoco a few days later, they were surprised to find the house unfinished and the entire town abandoned, for which they blamed the Germans.
 More likely, Powhatan had decided to move to an area less accessible to the troublesome colonists.

 Initially, Powhatan made Orapakes his new headquarters; it was located in a swamp at the head of the Chickahominy River (near the modern-day interchange of Interstate 64 and Interstate 295).
 Subsequently, between 1611 and 1614, he moved further north to Matchut, in present-day King William County on the north bank of the Pamunkey River.
-After Powhatan's death in 1618, Opechancanough succeeded him as paramount chief, though controlling a smaller number of tribes than Powhatan had ruled.
+After Powhatan's death in 1618, Opechancanough succeeded him as Mamanatowick, though controlling a smaller number of tribes than Powhatan had ruled.
 He used nearby Youghtanund as his capital, which served, as had Werowocomoco, as the place where he accepted tribute from subject tribes.